 1. Visit Mt Vesuvius and Pompeii

-Pompeii is one of the most remarkable archeological sites in the world.
+There are so many things to do in Positano, but the most popular place to visit is Pompeii, one of the most remarkable archaeological sites in the world.
 Buried in ash from the eruption of Mt Vesuvius, the ruins reveal what life was like during ancient Rome.
 A visit to this site is amusing and worth a visit.
 As you explore the ruins and visit the forum, you’ll get to see some of the beautiful objects that were recovered from excavation.
 Not far from the area is Mt Vesuvius, you can take a tour into the slopes of the mountain as well as a hike to the crater.
 They offer daily trips that help you get to both of these locations with lunch provided for tourists.

 2. Take a Wine Tour Through the Amalfi Countryside

 Ever heard of a wine tour?
 They do exist in this town.
 The hills around this town have the best vineyards in Italy and with a wide variety of refreshing aromatic flowers.
 A wine tour is the best way to check out the local amusements.
 You are assured of having fan through the trip as you taste the different flavors as you develop your palette.
 As you check out the beautiful places in Amalfi coast, you’ll be guided by a local expert who will take you through a selection of vineyards as you learn how wine is produced in the area.

 3. Take a scooter ride around the Amalfi Coast